 The Camden Polo Field, located in the midst of history Camden, is held in perpetual trust by the Palmetto Trust for Historic Preservation and has been declared a National Landmark.
 Efforts to save this field from development have been heralded across the state and in polo circles around the country.

-The Camden Cup combines a tradition of outdoor fun with a historic sporting event during the first weekend of May.
-Sunday will be packed as two regional teams vie for the Camden Cup trophy while spectators enjoy the "sport of kings" during a day of elegant tailgating, divot stomping and the chance to mingle with other polo patrons from throughout the region.
+Aberdeen Polo combines a tradition of outdoor fun with a historic sporting event in May.
+The day will be packed as two regional teams vie for the win while spectators enjoy the "sport of kings" during a day of elegant tailgating, divot stomping and the chance to mingle with other polo patrons from throughout the region.